katekats/Multi-Domain-Transfer-Learning/README.md

 **Use the model with Active Learning**

+Next we will proceed with transfer learning but including also the active learning algorithm.
+For that we will run the active_learning.py script:

-run active_learning.py -i ./models/“FT-HAN-BiLSTM-Music-4_gen”.h5 -o \"FT-HAN-BiLSTM-active_learning-Music-Sent2\" -a S -m entropy --use-outlier-detection=False
+run active_learning.py -i ./path/to/general_model -o \"output_file_name\" -a S -m entropy --use-outlier-detection=True

+   *  -i:  the input model path
+   *  -o:  the output file name
+   * -a: the fine-tuning approach (it can be either, W, S or A like we mentioned above)
+   * -m: the metric we want to use (entropy)
+   * --use-outlier-detection: if we want to use outlier detection or not